AhmadShamailButt/AhmadShamailButt/README.md

 🌱 Continuously learning and exploring new technologies.

-🔭 Currently expanding my skills in Python, Web, and Video Editing.
+🔭 Currently expanding my skills in Python,Java and Web.

 🌟 Passionate about software development and creating innovative solutions.
 </p>